Subdomains, Addon Domains And Parked Domains

 (Contact your web host if you get error messages)

-You can easily remove an addon domain using the cPanel Addon Domains feature.
+You can also easily remove addon domains using the cPanel Addon Domains feature.

-To delete addon domains, go to the Addon Domains > Modify Addon Domain area, locate the addon domain to be deleted and click Remove
+To delete addon domains, go to Addon Domains > Modify Addon Domain, select the item you would like to delete and click Remove

 (Confirmation of permanent addon domain removal)